-Undergraduate Tuition and Fees: 2020-2021
+Undergraduate Tuition and Fees: 2022-2023

-Please note: For students enrolled in the AS in Management program, summer tuition and mandatory fees are covered in the yearly charges.
+Please note: For students enrolled in the AA in Liberal Arts or AS in Management program, summer tuition and mandatory fees are covered in the yearly charges.
 Undergraduate students enrolled for 12 or more undergraduate credits per semester pay full-time tuition.
-Undergraduate students enrolled for fewer than 12 undergraduate credits are charged at the undergraduate per-credit rate.
+Undergraduate students enrolled for fewer than 12 undergraduate credits are charged at the undergraduate percredit rate.